Rpascar1/Rpascar1.github.io/_posts/2019-10-06-week_4_-_project_in.markdown

 ---

 Flatiron’s third week had just begun, the pace was hectic - overwhelming.
-Like a Hell Week of sorts.
+Like a Hell-week of sorts.
 The amount of work I had cranked out is impressive to me even now after four weeks.
 If I could take time to do some review, I would be 20 lessons ahead of something that I thought was extremely hard previously.
 If I go back now, I can often pass tests in minutes that I spent hours on.
 I am genuinely proud of myself.
 The more code I write, the more confidence I gain.
 I have found myself jumping in to help answer questions.
 Even when I do not know the answer immediately, the challenge of trying to figure it out is very exciting.

 Sometimes people get frustrated.
 They just want to be told the answer and, I get it.
 But I came here to do sit ups.
 Coding sit-ups that is.
 Navy Seal Jocko Willink says, there is no easy way.
 If you want to be better, be better.
 The short cut is a lie.
 Meaning, you need to do the work.
 My coding mentor says he isn’t that smart, (I disagree) that he just made a million mistakes and learned from them.